 Once you have your cake covered in fondant the process becomes easier and faster.
 You will be using quite some fondant, so start by coloring the fondant with yellow, ivory and gold food coloring.
 Start with a small amount of color.
 If you think it needs more just add more, it will be easier to add color than knead more white fondant.

-Adding the color and the rest of decorations.
+Adding the color and the rest of the decorations.

 Bacon: Color some fondant using red and brown food colors to make terracotta color ( that is the meat).
 Use some ivory ( for the fat part).
 Make a rope with the terracotta and add the ivory in different places of the rope.
 After that, roll out the fondant and cut strips to make the bacon strips.
 Add a coat of confectioners glaze to make it shiny.
 Leave to dry.